 Before committing to any lessons I offer a half hour (ish) consultation which is completely free.
 I will send you a form requesting some details about yourself and what you are looking for which we will discuss along with the process and expectations.
 I may ask to see you demonstrate some simple movements so that I can get an idea of what your starting point would be.
 In this way should you choose to proceed to a lesson I can have sketched out an initial practice in readiness.

 Each lesson is booked ad hoc, usually at the end of the previous lesson.
-There is no block booking and you Pay As You Go.
-Payment is required within 7 days of a lesson and 24hrs notice is required for any cancellation otherwise the full fee is chargeable.
+There is no block booking and payment is required within 3 days of a lesson.
+24hrs notice is required for any cancellation otherwise the fee is chargeable (illnesses / emergencies will be taken into account).

 Please contact me with any questions!